How can I adopt a Greyhound?

-The adoption fee is $250.
-It covers a neuter or spay, a blood panel, tick panel, heartworm test, and a full dental.
+The $275 adoption fee (as of March 1, 2014) covers a neuter or spay, a blood panel, tick panel, heartworm test, and a full dental.
 In addition, your new greyhound will be up to date on all vaccinations for a year.
 Greyhounds from MSGAO have been on heartworm preventive once a month and are free of fleas and ticks.
 With every adoption, we will provide a free 1″ black martingale collar.

 Deciding to adopt a greyhound has proven to be one of the most rewarding experiences of a lifetime, but one very important aspect of this decision is being a prepared adopter.
 There are many books out there for information on adopting.
 Our favorite books are: Retired Racing Greyhounds for Dummies by Lee Livingood, Adopting the Retired Racing Greyhound by Cynthia Brannigan, and Childproofing your Dog by Brian Kilcommons.
 The internet has a lot of information on greyhound adoption.
 The Greyhound Project, inc. and the American Greyhound Council are two wonderful sites.
 Also be sure to check out Race for Adoption.

 To spend some time with the greyhounds, you are more than welcome to come to any of our meet & greets (schedule can be found on the right side of the screen) or to stop by the adoption kennel .
 The time spent interacting with our volunteers and their hounds is usually a very informative and enjoyable experience.

 How to Prepare